rsspp/fastclick/README.md

 This section goes deeper into the implementation of NICScheduler.

 The heart of the NIC-driven scheduling library is the NICScheduler class ([vendor/nicscheduler/nicscheduler.hh](https://github.com/rsspp/fastclick/blob/mvendor/nicscheduler/nicscheduler.hh)).
-The NICScheduler class retains some parameters such as the underload and overloaded thresholds, the chosen balancing module (one of the class implementing BalanceMethod), the set of available and currently in used CPU cores, ...
+The NICScheduler class retains some parameters, such as the underload and overloaded thresholds, the chosen balancing module (one of the class implementing BalanceMethod), the set of available and currently used CPU cores, etc.

 One must call set_method(method, device), where method is one of the methods below.
-Device is an implementation of the EthernetDevice that allows to access some devices parameters and reprogram the reta table for the RSS based methods.
+Device is an implementation of the EthernetDevice that allows to access some device parameters and reprogram the redirection table (RETA) table for the RSS based methods.

 ### Balancing module
-Each module is backed by a C++ class (metron is MethodMetron, RSS++/rsspp is MethodRSSPP, "rss" is MethodRSS, ...).
+Each module is backed by a C++ class (metron is MethodMetron, RSS++/rsspp is MethodRSSPP, rss is MethodRSS, etc.).

 #### MethodRSS
-This class sets up RSS indirection table as a normal driver would do, and the balancing periodic call is ignored.
-Therefore this is the classical RSS scharded approach.
+This class sets up RSS indirection table as a normal driver would do and the balancing periodic call is ignored.
+Therefore this is the classical RSS sharded approach.

 #### MethodRSSPP
 This class implements RSS++'s logic.
-It inherits MethodRSS but do not ignore the balancing call.
+It inherits MethodRSS but does not ignore the balancing call.
 The code is documented and available at [vendor/nicscheduler/methods/rsspp.hh](https://github.com/rsspp/fastclick/blob/master/vendor/nicscheduler/methods/rsspp.hh).
-The various phase of the function work as follow:
+The various phases of the function work as follow:
  - Copy the packet counters if in BPF mode (value is directly accessed in DPDK mode).
- - Do a first pass over the load to counts the overloaded cores and compute the average load.
+ - Do a first pass over the load to count the overloaded cores and compute the average load.
  - Count the number of packets per core
  - If autoscale is enabled, remove or add a core according to the logic described in the paper.
 If a core is to be removed, an instance of BucketMapProblem is built and solved to move all buckets of the removed core to other cores.
 In that case the RSS table is rewritten and the function returns.
- - Then the CPUs are separated in two sets : overloaded and underloaded.
+ - Then, the CPUs are separated in two sets : overloaded and underloaded.
- - An instance of BucketMapTargetProblem  is built and solved, that realize the optimization described in the paper.
+ - An instance of BucketMapTargetProblem is built and solved in order to realize the optimization described in the paper.
  - If a move was performed, the table is written to the NIC.

 ### NIC programing
 The class is provided with an interface to the NIC through an implementation of the EthernetDevice class.
-Note that the RSS balancing elements may directly program the RSS table using the DPDK rte_flow API instead to overcome the limitation of Mellanox NICs mentioned in the paper.
+Note that the RSS balancing elements may directly program the RSS table using the DPDK rte_flow API to overcome the limitation of Mellanox NICs mentioned in the paper.

 ### State migration
-When the RSS++ method deviceds to migrate a group of flows (i.e., an RSS indirection bucket), it can call a function from a listener before and after migration, an implementation of the MigrationListener implementing some virtual functions.
+When the RSS++ method decides to migrate a group of flows (i.e., an RSS indirection bucket), it calls a function from a listener before and after migration, an implementation of the MigrationListener implementing some virtual functions.
 This is set up by calling the set_migration_listener() function.

 ## NICScheduler integration in FastClick
-The DeviceBalancer element ([elements/userlevel/devicebalancer.cc] This element periodically reads the load of a set of CPU cores using a method described by the "CYCLES" parameter, and then pass the load information to a balancing module.
+The DeviceBalancer element ([elements/userlevel/devicebalancer.cc].
+This element periodically reads the load of a set of CPU cores using a method described by the "CYCLES" parameter and then passes the load information to a balancing module.
 The balancing module is chosen using the "METHOD" parameter.
 The balancing module then programs the NIC through a common interface defined by the "DEV" argument.

 ### Balancing methode (METHOD)
 The value is simply passed to the NICScheduler library.

 ### CPU load (CYCLES)
-The "realcpu" CYCLES parameter will parse /proc/stat to get the current CPU load. "cycles" will use the proportion of useful cycles over useless cycles as described in the paper. "cyclesqueue" will do the same but when a CPU is overloaded, will use the size of the dedicated NIC queue on top of the number of cycles.
-The kernelmode should use "realcpu", while DPDK mode should use "cycles" or "cyclesqueue".
-The code is available in [elements/userlevel/devicebalancer.cc#L1578](https://github.com/rsspp/fastclick/blob/master/elements/userlevel/devicebalancer.cc#L1578).
+The "realcpu" CYCLES parameter will parse /proc/stat to get the current CPU load. "cycles" will use the proportion of useful cycles over useless cycles as described in the paper. "cyclesqueue" will do the same, but when a CPU is overloaded it will use the size of the dedicated NIC queue on top of the number of cycles.
+The kernel mode should use "realcpu", while DPDK mode should use "cycles" or "cyclesqueue".
+The code is available at [elements/userlevel/devicebalancer.cc#L1578](https://github.com/rsspp/fastclick/blob/master/elements/userlevel/devicebalancer.cc#L1578).

 ### Device proxy (DEV)
-It must be the name of another element that inherit the EthernetDevice class, currently only FromDevice or FromDPDKDevice.
+It must be the name of another element that inherits the EthernetDevice class, currently only FromDevice or FromDPDKDevice.
 Both of these elements will implement two functions to program the NIC indirection table (set_rss_reta) and read its size for development purpose (get_rss_reta_size).
 FromDevice will use the standard ioctls to set it using the ethtool API ([elements/userlevel/fromdevice.cc#L768](https://github.com/rsspp/fastclick/blob/master/elements/userlevel/fromdevice.cc#L768)).
-The FromDPDKDevice elements will do the same using directly the DPDK interface ([lib/dpdkdevice.cc#L117](https://github.com/rsspp/fastclick/blob/master/lib/dpdkdevice.cc#L117))
+The FromDPDKDevice elements will do the same directly using the DPDK interface ([lib/dpdkdevice.cc#L117](https://github.com/rsspp/fastclick/blob/master/lib/dpdkdevice.cc#L117)).

 ### Flow manager (MANAGER)
 The FlowIPManager implements the MigrationManager.
 It uses the pre-migration and post-migration calls to receive such a message and start the migration process of the corresponding group table as explained in the paper.
 The previous example is augmented below to include such flow processing element: